Leeds's famous German market returns

-Once again Millennium Square is set to be be transformed into a scenic festive village featuring a mix of over 40 traditionally decorated wooden chalet stalls selling a wide range of seasonal gifts, toys decorations and the best in authentic German food and drink, together with cosy indoor venues, family entertainment and the traditional Christmas carousel ride.
+Featuring a mix of over 40 traditionally decorated wooden chalet stalls selling a wide range of seasonal gifts, toys decorations and the best in authentic German food and drink, the market also includes cosy indoor venues, family entertainment and the traditional Christmas carousel ride.

 Also returning this year for an extended run due to overwhelming demand last year is the special Santa’s Breakfast experience for children and families.